 Merganser and its employees may not buy or sell securities that are also held by clients.
 Exceptions to this policy are securities issued by the United States Treasury or other related governmental agencies.
-Employees may not trade their own securities ahead of client trades.
 Employees are required to comply with the provisions of the Merganser Compliance Manual.